labmec/neopz/docs/material/index.rst

 For details on the interfaces available for each material group, see :doc:`singlespace` and :doc:`combinedspaces`.
 The common interfaces are in :doc:`commoninterfaces`.

+..
+	I believe the :doc: directive indicates a link to the singlespace.rst file

 Creating custom material interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Material interfaces can be easily created to adapt a material to one's needs.